 Shortly after that moment, although my daily activities were still centered around web development, my interest, my reading list and my inspiration sources started to shift into a whole new direction: HCI, usability engineering, user-centered design principles, information architecture, data-driven design and cognitive psychology.

 Few years later, my transition to the UX field was complete and I was finally leaving behind my technical expertise to focus on creating engaging, user-friendly digital products, having a well-defined information architecture, an affective interaction design and, overall, a compelling user experience.

 +12 years experience in designing, developing and directing a great variety of digital products (e.g. finance, e-commerce, media, enterprise); +8 years experience in User Interface, Interaction and Experience Design; +5 years experience in coaching and managing digital teams.

 What I do: Digital Product Strategy, User Interface, Interaction and Experience Design, Information Architecture, Usability Engineering, Consultancy (Usability and Cross-Channel User Experience Reviews).
 What I don't do: Graphic Design, Web Development.

-Axure, InVision and UXPin - for interactive prototypes; MindJet and MindMeister - for maps and flows; Pen & paper, stickers and stencils - for sketches, wireframes, etc; UserTesting, CrazyEgg, SurveyMonkey and other services - for testing and research; Sketch and Fireworks - for UI elements.
+Axure, InVision and UXPin - for interactive prototypes; MindJet and MindMeister - for maps and flows; Pen & paper, stickers and stencils - for sketches, wireframes, etc; UserTesting, CrazyEgg, SurveyMonkey and other services - for testing and research; Sketch and Figma - for UI elements.